Infection prevention and control for healthcare providers

 Where a complaint relates to a notifiable safety incident, the duty of candour applies in parallel with the complaints process.
 Organisations need clear processes that ensure both obligations are met without one being overlooked.

 CQC assesses clinical governance primarily through the Well-led key question.
-Under the single assessment framework, inspectors evaluate whether:
+CQC is replacing the single assessment framework with sector-specific frameworks during 2026, but the five key questions are retained and inspectors will continue to evaluate whether:

 CQC expects providers to have a structured approach to quality improvement, not just ad hoc responses to problems.
 Common methodologies used in healthcare include: